osmarks/website/blog/ml-workstation.md

 [^10]: See the "PSUs" section [here](https://nonint.com/2022/05/30/my-deep-learning-rig/).

-[^11]: I don't seem to actually have a source for this (probably old Discord conversations), but I'm obviously right.
+[^11]: I don't seem to have a source for this (probably old Discord conversations), but I'm obviously right.

 [^12]: Meaning optimized code for a specific computing task, not *OS* kernels.